signalfx/signalfx-agent/docs/Overview.md

 [configured](./docs/config-schema.md#writer) in the writer, but this is generally only necessary if you have a very large number of metrics flowing through a single agent.

-## Configuration

-The agent is configured primarily from a YAML file.
-By default, the agent config is installed at and looked for at `/etc/signalfx/agent.yaml` on Linux and `\ProgramData\SignalFxAgent\agent.yaml` on Windows.
-This can be overridden by the `-config` command line flag.

-For the full schema of the config, see [Config Schema](./docs/config-schema.md).

-For information on how to configure the agent from remote sources, such as other files on the filesystem or KV stores such as Etcd, see [Remote Configuration](./docs/remote-config.md).

 ## Logging